- Genre: supernatural haunted-house horror.

 In the final days, as they packed up the last of their mother’s possessions, a sense of closure settled over them.
 Though the memory of what they faced would never truly fade, they took solace in giving a tortured spirit the peace it had long been denied.

 They parted ways with a newfound bond forged in terror and empathy.
 For the first time, they understood each other, united by the haunting legacy of the family home.
-Though the nightmare was behind them, the two sisters would forever remember that scary story about two sisters—a tale of family secrets, restless spirits, and the power of sisterhood to confront even the darkest shadows.
+Though the nightmare was behind them, the two sisters would forever remember the locked room, the diary and the name etched into the wall.

 Final Words